Miketti/TextAndMorseTranslator/README.md

   -(at least) one space between different morse characters.

 **When saving the file, type only the name.
-No extension are needed to type.
+No extension is needed to type.
 The file will automatically be saved to the .txt extension.**

 **If you type name of the existing file, the file will be overwritten.**